pivotal/docs-tap/getting-started.md

 #### Prerequisites

+Meet the following prerequisites before following the steps for this use case:

 1. If you followed previous instructions for [Services Journey - Use Case 1](#services-journey-use-case-1), uninstall the cluster Operator from that cluster.

 1. Follow the documentation to install Tanzu Application Platform on to a second separate Kubernetes cluster.